 - You can listen to all our services on our podcast, by searching your favourite podcast directory for “St Mary’s Church, Whitkirk”.

-- Weddings and funerals can be held with limited attendance.
-Please get in touch if you would like to book either.
+- Weddings, funerals, and baptisms can now be held without restrictions to numbers.
+Please get in touch if you would like to book a special service.

 - We’ve invested in better ways to stream services live from the church, bringing online and in-person back together.
 You can read more about this here.

-- Each week members of the Church community have shared thoughts on items of scripture, poetry and more in our ‘Midweek Musings’.
+- Members of the Church community have shared thoughts on items of scripture, poetry and more in our ‘Midweek Musings’.
 You can find these on our YouTube playlist.

 - You can keep up with what we’re doing on our Facebook, Twitter and Instagram accounts.